First Battle of Algeciras: Background

-A map of Algeciras Bay, c.1750, showing Algeciras (left) and Gibraltar; there is roughly 10 km of open water between them.
+c.
+1750 map of Algeciras Bay showing Algeciras (left) and Gibraltar; there is roughly 10 km of open water between them.

 On 1 August 1798, the French Navy's Mediterranean Fleet was almost completely destroyed at the Battle of the Nile in Aboukir Bay.
-As a result, the British Royal Navy became dominant in the Mediterranean Sea and imposed blockades on French and Spanish ports in the region, including the important naval bases of Toulon and Cadiz.
+As a result, the British Royal Navy became dominant in the Mediterranean Sea and imposed blockades on French and Spanish ports in the region, including the important naval bases of Toulon and Cádiz.
 By 1801, the British were planning a large scale operation to invade and recapture Egypt from the French, and First Consul Napoleon Bonaparte made plans to restore the Mediterranean Fleet and reinforce the garrison before the invasion took place.
-To this end, a squadron was despatched to Egypt from the French Atlantic ports and an agreement was reached with the Spanish Navy to supply the French Navy with six ships of the line from their reserve at Cadiz.
+To this end, a squadron was despatched to Egypt from the French Atlantic ports and an agreement was reached with the Spanish Navy to supply the French Navy with six ships of the line from their reserve at Cádiz.
 The squadron never reached Egypt, diverting to Toulon under British pressure and separating, the most seaworthy vessels making a vain attempt to Egypt later in the year while the remainder were left at Toulon.

-In June 1801, a squadron of three ships of the line that had been detached from the Egyptian squadron departed Toulon for Cadiz under the command of Counter-Admiral Charles-Alexandre Léon Durand Linois.
-The squadron's orders instructed Linois to join with the French and Spanish fleet at Cadiz and take possession of the promised vessels.
+In June 1801, a squadron of three ships of the line that had been detached from the Egyptian squadron departed Toulon for Cádiz under the command of Counter-Admiral Charles-Alexandre Léon Durand Linois.
+The squadron's orders instructed Linois to join with the French and Spanish fleet at Cádiz and take possession of the promised vessels.
 From there the combined fleet, bolstered by 1,500 French troops under General Pierre Devaux on Linois's ships, could launch major operations against British forces or those of their allies: attacks on Egypt and Lisbon were both suggested, although no firm plan had been drawn up for either.
 Able to leave Toulon without resistance in the absence of the British blockade squadron, Linois passed along the Spanish Mediterranean Coast without interception, passing the fortified British port of Gibraltar on 3 July.
-There Linois was informed by Captain Lord Cochrane, captured in his brig HMS Speedy on 4 July, that a powerful squadron of seven British ships of the line were stationed off Cadiz under Rear-Admiral Sir James Saumarez.
+There Linois was informed by Captain Lord Cochrane, captured in his brig HMS Speedy on 4 July, that a powerful squadron of seven British ships of the line were stationed off Cádiz under Rear-Admiral Sir James Saumarez.
 On hearing this news, Linois postponed the plan to reach the Spanish naval base and instead anchored at Algeciras, a well-fortified coastal town in Algeciras Bay, within sight of Gibraltar.